IBM/operator-collection-sdk/website/content/docs/overview.md

 * [IBM Operator Collection SDK](/docs/ibm-operator-collection-sdk/)\
-    The IBM OC SDK is an Ansible Collection that provides the resources and tools that are needed to develop Operator Collections against the IBM® z/OS® Cloud Broker which is part of the IBM Z® and Cloud Modernization Stack.
+    The IBM OC SDK is an Ansible Collection that provides the resources and tools needed to develop Operator Collections against the IBM® z/OS® Cloud Broker which is part of the IBM Z® and Cloud Modernization Stack.

 * [IBM Operator Collection SDK Extension for VS Code](docs/operator-collection-sdk-vscode-extension/)\
     Designed to automate many aspects of the Collection development workflow, the OC SDK extension makes it easier than ever to iterate, deploy, and test quickly, all fom within your VS Code editor.